danil/log30/README.md

 ## Caveats

-Numeric types appears in the full/short messages as a string
+Numeric types appears in the message as a string

 ```go
 package main